Identity and access management for Amazon Key Management Service - Amazon Key Management Service

 Amazon Identity and Access Management (IAM) helps you securely control access to Amazon resources.
 Administrators control who can be authenticated (signed in) and authorized (have permissions) to use Amazon KMS resources.
 For more information, see Using IAM policies with Amazon KMS.

 Key policies are the primary mechanism for controlling access to KMS keys in Amazon KMS.
 Every KMS key must have a key policy.
 You can also use IAM policies and grants, along with key policies, to control access to your KMS keys.
-For more information, see Authentication and access control for Amazon KMS.
+For more information, see KMS key access and permissions.